Our Services

 An Example of a Carbon Cycle Ceremony

-One option for your laying-in is a ceremony inspired by the carbon cycle, written and facilitated by our services manager Morgan Yarborough.
-According to NOAA, “The carbon cycle is nature’s way of reusing carbon atoms, which travel from the atmosphere into organisms in the Earth and then back into the atmosphere over and over again.”
+One option for your laying in is a ceremony inspired by the carbon cycle.
+According to NOAA, “The carbon cycle is nature’s way of reusing carbon atoms, which travel from the atmosphere into organisms on Earth and then back into the atmosphere over and over again.”
 This ritual helps remind us of our place in that cycle and the transition of our person from their human form to a part of the natural collective.

 Below is an example of how a carbon cycle ceremony can look.
 We will call the person who has died “Darby.”